-The radiation dose inside the calorimeter was simulated using GEANT4 based simulations con-2424 sidering a wide range of energy and species for the background particles.
-The dose rates for the 2425 active material (scintillators and fibers) are shown in Figs. 94 and 95.
-The highest radiation region 2426 2427 is at the front part of the calorimeter, including the preshower scintillator pad and the front scintillators of the Shashlyk calorimeter modules.
-The maximum integrated radiation level for the active 2428 material reaches 100 kRad for the PVDIS experiment and 20 kRad in the SIDIS and J/Ψ exper-2429 iments, which leads to a total radiation dose of less than 200 kRad for all approved experiments.
-2430 This dose level can be safely handled by the choice of scintillator and WLS fibers.
-2431
+The radiation dose inside the calorimeter was simulated using GEANT4 based simulations considering a wide range of energy and species for the background particles.
+The dose rates for the active material (scintillators and fibers) are shown in Figs. 98 and 99.
+The highest radiation region is at the front part of the calorimeter, including the preshower scintillator pad and the front scintillators of the Shashlyk calorimeter modules.
+The maximum integrated radiation level for the active material reaches 100 kRad for the PVDIS experiment and 20 kRad in the SIDIS and J/Ψ experiments, which leads to a total radiation dose of less than 200 kRad for all approved experiments.
+This dose level can be safely handled by the choice of scintillator and WLS fibers.

-2432 10.7 Performance
+10.7 Performance